Football for Friendship: Football for Friendship 2016

-In the fourth season of the Programme, 8 new junior teams from Azerbaijan, Algeria, Armenia, Argentina, Brazil, Vietnam, Kyrgyzstan, and Syria joined it, so the total number of participating countries reached 32.
+In the fourth season of the Programme, 8 new junior teams from Azerbaijan, Algeria, Armenia, Argentina, Brazil, Vietnam, Kyrgyzstan, and Syria joined, making the total number of participating countries 32.

 Football for Friendship 2017

 In 2017, the number of participating countries increased from 32 to 64.
 For the first time, the Football for Friendship Programme was attended by children from Mexico and the United States.
 Thus, the project united young players of four continents — Africa, Eurasia, North America and South America.

 Football for Friendship 2018

-In 2018, it was decided that the Sixth season of the Football for Friendship Programme would be held from February 15 to June 15 in Russia.
+In 2018, it was decided that the sixth season of the Football for Friendship Programme would be held from February 15 to June 15 in Russia.
 The programme participants include young footballers and journalists representing 211 countries and regions of the world.
 The official start of the 2018 programme was made by the Open Draw, by the results of which 32 football teams – International Teams of Friendship – were formed.